 Place ingredients in your large jar, attach the lid and shake, twist and roll until evenly distributed.
 If using a large bowl, stir mixture and add to container of choice.

-When ready to serve, add 1/2 – 3/4 cup of muesli to your bowl, add enough milk to cover and let set for about 5 minutes or so until the oats soften a bit.
+Pour and serve: When ready to serve, add 1/2 – 3/4 cup of muesli to your bowl, add enough milk to cover and let set for about 5 minutes or so, until the oats soften a bit.
 Add a little sweetener of choice (I use a drizzle of maple syrup) and some fresh berries such as blueberries, raspberries, blackberries.
 Sliced strawberries and/or bananas would also be great.
-If you have some dried mulberries on hand, throw some in they taste great!
-When ready to eat, add a little extra milk as you like.
+If you have dried mulberries on hand, throw some in as they taste great!
+When ready to eat, add a little extra milk as needed.
 Once you’ve made this a few times, you’ll find your perfect way.

-To make overnight muesli, add about 3/4 cup muesli to a jar/bowl, top with fruits of choice if you like and cover with milk.
-Seal or cover and keep in the refrigerator overnight or up to 3 days (make a few so they’re ready to grab and enjoy or take along).
+Overnight muesli: Add about 3/4 cup muesli to a mason jar or bowl, top with fruits of choice if you like, and cover with milk.
+Seal or cover and keep in the refrigerator overnight, or up to 3 days (you can make a few so they’re ready to grab and enjoy, or take along with you).
 Mix before eating, add a little extra milk as needed (if at all).

 Makes about 7 cups serving approx. 9 – 14.